Coining Reason

 • Optional: Tomaz Fleischman, Paolo Dini, and Giuseppe Littera, “Liquidity-Saving through Obligation-Clearing and Mutual Credit: An Effective Monetary Innovation for SMEs in Times of Crisis,” from Journal of Risk and Financial Management (Click Here)

-Session 2.14–Money: The Negative (8 February 2024)
+Session 2.16–Money: The Negative

 • Giorgio Agamben, “The Economy of the Moderns,” from The Kingdom and the Glory: For a Theological Genealogy of Economy and Government (Click Here)